There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 The Lost Valley

-Many animals here include the Red Panda, Tree Kangaroo, Lemur, and many more.
+Many animals in the Lost Valley include the Red Panda, Tree Kangaroo, Lemur, and many more.

-The Lemur enclosure is a walk-through area, sharing the area with local birds.
-With the Lemurs, you can look but don’t touch them.
+The Lemur enclosure is a walk-through area, sharing with local birds.
+With the Lemurs, you can look, but don’t touch them.
 You can still get very close to them as they wander around.

 Lorikeet feeding happens twice a day, at 8 am and 4 pm.
 It is just outside the entrance, so you can enjoy this experience without paying to go in.
 A gold coin donation is all that is required for the food that you can feed the Lorikeets.
 They are so used to humans that they will land on you without an invitation.